If your business needs some help with recovery, or if you need advice on how to finance a liquidation, look no further than McAlister & Co.

-As with invoice discounting, factoring allows you to borrow cash, short-term, against the value of your debtor ledger.
-Factoring offers an added service, in that the factoring company will take responsibility for the billing of customers and collection of payments.
+Just as with invoice discounting, invoice factoring allows you to borrow cash against the value of your debtor ledger – however factoring offers an additional service in that the factoring company will also take responsibility for billing your customers and collecting payments.

-Asset Finance allows you to borrow money to fund the purchase of equipment for your business.
+Asset financing allows you to borrow money against your assets in order to fund the purchase of equipment for your business and usually takes the form of leasing or hire purchase.

-Asset financing usually takes the form of leasing, or hire purchase.
-In a leasing arrangement, the lending company purchases the asset on behalf of the lender, and charges them a regular ‘rental’, including interest over a fixed period.
-At the end of the fixed period, and on completion of the final payment, ownership of the asset if transferred to the borrower.
+In a leasing arrangement, the lending company purchases the assets on behalf of the lender and charges them a regular ‘rental’, including interest over a fixed period.
+At the end of the fixed period, ownership of the asset is then transferred to the borrower.

-Hire-purchasing allows borrowers to spread the costs of large purchases in a similar way.
-After an initial deposit, regular amounts are paid to the lender for a fixed period.
-At the end of the contract period, the borrower can usually pay a final sum to purchase full ownership of the asset, extend the lease, or return the asset.
+Hire purchasing allows borrowers to spread the cost of large purchases in a similar way: after an initial deposit, regular amounts are paid to the lender for a fixed period.
+At the end of the agreed period, the borrower can usually pay a final sum to purchase full ownership of the asset, extend the lease, or return the asset.